WebAssembly/spec/proposals/jit-interface/Explainer.md

 Sound static analysis of Wasm code is vital for offline transformations such as `wasm-opt`.
 This proposal preserves reasoning about a module's internals and transformations of them by making its interactions with runtime-generated code explicit.
-Since runtime generated code can only access the declarations explicitly provided by its scope, analysis can soundly treat declarations mentioned in scopes similarly to exported functions.
+Since runtime generated code can only access the declarations explicitly provided by its environment, analysis can soundly treat declarations mentioned in environments similarly to exported functions.
-However, unlike exported functions, scopes cannot be accessed outside a module.
+However, unlike exported functions, environments cannot be accessed outside a module.
 Thus a module's public interface is not polluted with its internal use of dynamically-generated code.

 ### Toolchain transformations

-Sound static analysis implies that toolchains making closed-world assumptions for optimization (e.g. dead-code elimination) can account for all potential future uses by dynamically-generated code by simply considering scopes.
+Sound static analysis implies that toolchains making closed-world assumptions for optimization (e.g. dead-code elimination) can account for all potential future uses by dynamically-generated code by simply considering environments.
-Reorganization of modules resulting from DCE is sound, as scopes can be rewritten for updated indices.
+Reorganization of modules resulting from DCE is sound, as environments can be rewritten for updated indices.
-Since dynamically-generated code must use scoped indices, it is not affected by the renumbering of the containing module.
+Since dynamically-generated code must use environment indices, it is not affected by the renumbering of the containing module.
 Thus DCE and other aggressive transformations can be made sound and not affect dynamically-generated code.

 ### Engine optimizations